 Exit the HTTPS Setup window by clicking the X icon in the top right window corner, or by clicking anywhere outside the window.

 Should you exit the HTTPS Setup window while filling out the certificate request parameters form before clicking the Submit button, any information you entered will be lost.
+Exiting the HTTPS Setup window will not lose and Subject Alternative Names that have been entered.
 When switching between tabs within the HTTPS Setup window, the information you have entered will be retained.

 HTTPS provides secure/encrypted, web-based management and configuration of SecureSync from a PC.
 In order to establish a secure HTTPS connection, an SSL certificate must be stored inside the SecureSync unit.